facebookresearch/narwhal/benchmark/data/latest/README.md

 # Experimental Data

 This folder contains some raw data and plots obtained running a geo-replicated benchmark on AWS as explained in the [benchmark's readme file](https://github.com/asonnino/narwhal/tree/master/benchmark#readme).
-The results are taken running the code tagged as [v0.2.0](https://github.com/asonnino/narwhal/tree/v0.2.0).
+The results are taken running the code at commit `4a11312f1f0056f84d37e93bf6e759d2fb1e279b`.

 ### Filename format
 The filename format of raw data is the following: